 Content search limits

-For a description of the limits that are applied to the Content Search feature, see Limits for Search in the Office 365 Security & Compliance Center.
+For a description of the limits that are applied to the Content Search feature, see Limits for Content Search.

 Microsoft collects performance information for Content Searches run by all Office 365 organizations.
 While the complexity of the search query can impact search times, the biggest factor that affects how long searches take is the number of mailboxes searched.
 Although Microsoft doesn't provide a Service Level Agreement for search times, the following table lists average search times for a Content Search based on the number of mailboxes included in the search.